Aged Care Social Infrastructure Fund SFDR disclosure

 As part of promoting energy efficiency and carbon emission reduction the financial product promotes the following targets:

-The Fund measures the attainment of the characteristics by sustainability indicators such as share of assets in the portfolio that qualify as environmentally sustainable under the EU Taxonomy, share of assets in the portfolio using fossil-free energy sources, share of assets in the portfolio using fossil-free heating sources, portfolio GHG emissions generated by real estate assets – Scope 1, 2 and 3 emissions, share of investments in energy-inefficient real estate assets and exposure to fossil fuels through real estate assets.
+The Fund measures the attainment of the characteristics by sustainability indicators such as share of assets in the portfolio that qualify as environmentally sustainable under the EU Taxonomy, share of assets in the portfolio using fossil-free energy sources, share of assets in the portfolio using fossil-free heating sources, portfolio GHG emissions generated by real estate assets – Scope 1, 2 and 3 emissions, share of investments in energy-inefficient real estate assets, exposure to fossil fuels through real estate assets, share of assets in the portfolio that qualify as Social Infrastructure and share of assets in the portfolio that qualify as Residential Care.

 The Fund has a minimum portion of 60 % of sustainable investment.
 The Fund commits to holding 60 % of sustainable investments of which 30 % is EU taxonomy (852/2020) aligned.
 The remaining sustainable investments that are not EU taxonomy aligned are considered “other environmental” sustainable investments in accordance with the definition in SFDR Article 2(17).
 The SFDR sustainable investment and EU taxonomy aligned sustainable investment definition overlap.
 In the case Fund would hold more than 30% of EU taxonomy aligned investments, the amount of sustainable investments that are not EU taxonomy aligned may be lower than 30 %.